FEMA Fire Management Assistance Declaration – California Airport Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Washington to supplement state, tribal and local recovery efforts in areas affected by wildfires from August 18-25, 2023.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Rail Ridge Fire on September 2, 2024.
 The following counties have been approved for assistance:

 Public Assistance: